NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 through the course website.
 Decisions on acceptance to the course will be made by the faculty advisors.
 New student decisions are made by the beginning of each semester.
-Students may apply to various VIP course options (i.e., VIP teams), then select one VIP team to participate on for three consecutive semesters.
+Students may apply to various VIP course options (i.e., VIP teams), and then select one VIP team to participate in for three consecutive semesters.

 ***For the Processor Design team:*** Applicants should have completed CS-UY 2214 or ECE-UY 2204 or have equivalent experience with RTL design.
 Team participation